 Ideally, cycling your aquarium should be done before you buy your fish because the process can take a couple of weeks.
 FishLab’s Fishless Cycling Guide will walk you through the steps to make regular water in your aquarium, safe for your fish.

 If it’s too late and you already bought fish, then you can try a fish-in cycle.
 Check out our Fish-in Cycle Guide to give your fish the best chance of surviving.

 Note: Fish-in cycling is incredibly stressful for fish, and it’s likely that your fish will die in the process.
 I highly recommend cycling your new aquarium before buying fish.

 2. Your aquarium setup doesn’t suit your fish

 Your tank should be set up to suit the fish that you keep.

-A saltwater fish will die in a freshwater aquarium.
+A freshwater fish will die in a saltwater aquarium.
 Similarly, a fish that prefers warm water will likely die in cold water.

 But just because your fish isn’t dead yet doesn’t mean that your setup is right.
 In fact, while your fish appears to be surviving, it may be stressed beyond belief.
 And as we discussed earlier, stress can lead to an early death.

 A pleco, on the other hand, needs plenty of places to hide.
 Without a safe spot to hole up, plecos can become stressed.